Frequently Asked Questions (FAQ)

 Who takes part in the assessment of the applications?

 Applications are assessed by a dedicated assessment pool comprising industry experts, which can be further expanded during the operation of the aid scheme.
 The pool is appointed by the aid scheme's strategic management group.
 The assessment pool includes representatives from ministries, universities, research institutions, companies, the municipal sector, associations and non-profit organisations, among others.
 The applications of each application round can only be assessed by members of the assessment pool who are unaffiliated with the organisations participating in the application round in question.
+Assessment pool can be found here.

 How are the assessors' confidentiality and questions of incompetence due to the likelihood of bias taken into account?